 If you don’t remember where your pet was microchipped, contacting the vet or clinic that initially performed the procedure can provide a way to find your pet’s microchip number.
 Even if it wasn’t your regular vet who implanted the chip, the clinic should have documented your dog’s unique microchip number in their records along with the registration details.

 3. Take your pet to be scanned at your local vet, dog warden or rescue centre

-Updating your Pet’s Microchip
+Updating Your Pet’s Microchip Details

 Depending on the database your pet’s chip is registered to, you can usually search the chip number and see the contact information that is being held on it.
 You can then contact the database and ask for your details to be updated.
 Beware, this may come at a cost.
-Checking and regularly updating your pet’s microchip is an extremely important habit to get into and really does make the difference to being reunited with your pet if it is ever to go missing.
+Checking and regularly updating your pet’s microchip details is an extremely important habit to get into and really does make the difference to being reunited with your pet if it is ever to go missing.